TwigGlenn4/resource_crops/README.md

 are installed, their respective crops can be grown. if not, the crops are automatically disabled.

 ### Minetest
-This mod works on minetest 0.4.16 and is compatible with the 5.0.0 update.
+This mod has been tested on Minetest 0.4.16, 5.0.0, and 5.4.1.
-It might work on older versions if the required dependencies are installed, but I cannot guarantee it.
+It might work on older versions, but I have not tested them.

 ## License